Home page logo

 Usefulness

 Default scans need to produce valuable and actionable information.
 If even the script author has trouble explaining why an average networking or security professional would find the output valuable, the script should not run by default.
-The script may still be worth including in Nmap so that administrators can run for those occasions when they do need the extra information.

 Verbosity

 Nmap output is used for a wide variety of purposes and needs to be readable and concise.
 A script which frequently produces pages full of output should not be added to the default category.
 When there is no important information to report, NSE scripts (particularly default ones) should return nothing.
-Checking for an obscure vulnerability may be OK by default as long as it only produces output when that vulnerability discovered.
+Checking for an obscure vulnerability may be OK by default as long as it only produces output when that vulnerability is discovered.

 Reliability